New jobs promised as supported living base opens doors in Chesterfield

 A new centre providing homes for people with learning disabilities, autism or complex care needs has opened in Chesterfield.

-The 12-bed supported living service has launched this week on Chesterfield Road, Brampton, as the first resident moved into one of the site’s specialist bungalows.
+The 12-bed supported living service has launched this week on Chatsworth Road, Brampton, as the first resident moved into one of the site’s specialist bungalows.

 Eden Futures has been appointed by Derbyshire County Council to deliver care for the people living there, creating a number of new jobs in the process.